 Accountability is an odd concept.
 It has been defined as having the responsibility and authority to act and fully accept the natural and logical consequences for the results of those actions.
 Personal accountability is an admirable trait, one that everyone should strive to attain.
-But as a leader, or even as a high-functioning member of a team, it is essential to create a culture of accountability for individuals and the group as a whole.
+But as a leader, or even as a high-functioning member of a team, it is essential to create an accountability culture for individuals and the group as a whole.

 While some may attach a negative air to the word accountability, research indicates that holding people accountable for their results has very positive effects: greater accuracy of work, better response to role obligations, more vigilant problem solving, better decision making, more cooperation with co-workers, and higher team satisfaction.

-At its foundation, the tips for creating a culture of accountability are S.I.M.P.L.E.:
+At its foundation, the tips for creating an accountability culture are S.I.M.P.L.E.:

 - Set expectations

 - Link to consequences

 But as it goes with all foundations, there must be a firm structure added in addition to having a complete building.
 Here are several additional tips to help build an accountability culture in a company:

 It is important to set firm, clear, and concise expectations for any group.
 Accountability will not grow where team members are unsure of the group’s purpose and vision.
 Teams need to know what is expected of them before they in turn can be expected to be held accountable.

 You can set expectations by: